yrlu/Teaism/README.md

 ## Motivation

-- Convolutional neural networks (CNNs) are the core in computer vision applications
+- Convolutional neural networks (CNNs) are at the core of computer vision applications recently
-- Mobile/embedded platforms, e.g. quadrotors, demand fast and light-weighted CNN libraries
-- Modern deep learning libraries heavily depends on third-party libraries and hence are hard to be configured on mobile/embedded platforms (like Nvidia TX1).
-Teaism, however, depends only on C++0x and CUDA 8.0
+- Mobile/embedded platforms, e.g. quadrotors, demand fast and light-weighted CNN libraries.
+Modern deep learning libraries heavily depends on third-party libraries and hence are hard to be configured on mobile/embedded platforms (like Nvidia TX1).
+This effort aims at developing a full-fledged yet minimalistic CNN library that depends only on C++0x and CUDA 8.0.

 | Library  | Dependencies |
 | ------------- | ------------- |